Serious burns are complex injuries, and difficult to heal.

 use all of the epidermis (the outer layer of skin) and all of the dermis (the layer below).

 use all of the epidermis and part of the dermis.
 Sometimes the donor skin is meshed (tiny holes are cut in it) so it can be stretched to cover a bigger area.
-The good things about STSG are that less skin is used than in FTSG, which damages the donor site less, and that it is more likely the graft will take.
-The bad things about STSG are that they tend to contract more than FTSG, they look less like normal skin, and they are more easily injured.
+The good things about STSGs are that the donor site is less damaged than in FTSGs, and that it is more likely the graft will take.
+The bad things about STSGs are that they tend to contract more than FTSGs, they look less like normal skin (especially if they have been meshed), and they are more easily injured.